AKloc/BookNotes/A Seat at the Table.md

 	- How will the team get feedback on their work?
 	- What are the key risks to delivery?
 	- What can I do to help the team accomplish it's goals?
-- When a team isn't exposed d
+- When a team isn't exposed directly to outcomes, it fixates on requirements, which are often wrong.
+- Author advocates for an approach where the business says "This is what we want to happen" and then the team is tasked with creatively figuring out and implementing how.
+- Executive's job:
+	- Creatively define strategic parameters
+	- Align the organization to them

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?